hendychua/compassjs/README.md

 Examples:
 ===========
-Please refer to the examples folder on how to use the framework.
+You can find all the examples in the examples folder.

 Documentation
 ===========